hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/gui/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: A string variable likely setting a mode for the `aliexpress` supplier. `dev` suggests a development mode, as opposed to a `prod` or similar production mode.
+    * ``: A string variable likely setting a mode for the `aliexpress` supplier. `dev` suggests a development mode, as opposed to a `prod` or similar production mode.
     * `__version__`, `__doc__`, `__details__`: These variables are imported from `src.suppliers.aliexpress.gui.version`.
 These are metadata associated with the package, critical for automated tools.